Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 An Efficient Program for End-State Free Energy Calculations**. _Journal of Chemical Theory and Computation_, 2012 8 (9), 3314-3321. https://pubs.acs.org/doi/10.1021/ct300418h

+Please, visit [Cite gmx_MMPBSA](https://valdes-tresanco-ms.github.io/gmx_MMPBSA/cite_us/) page for more information on how to cite gmx_MMPBSA and the programs/methods implemented in it.

 ---------------------------------------

 Authors: